Babelscape/echoes-from-alexandria/README.md

 ](https://drive.google.com/drive/folders/1Ve5EhafQO2C1RAMiJkpJ7h2PhvlVJrWq?usp=sharing)
 put the unzipped files and folders inside _data_.
 In order to generate the Echo-Wiki and Echo-XSum datasets, run the following script:
-This execution of this script may take a while, since it will download the required Wikipedia, Wikisource and Gutenberg dumps.
+The execution of this script may take a while, since it will download the required Wikipedia, Wikisource and Gutenberg dumps.
 ```
 PYTHONPATH=. python dataset_generation/src/main/generate_echoes.py